-Firstly, GBI prefers to have a strong capital base with a high Tier 1 component.
-Secondly, the performance aim of the Bank is to have a return on equity (ROE) that is stable in the long term and satisfies the stakeholders, including the shareholders, while maintaining her core competencies and strategic position in the key markets.
-Thirdly, GBI's liquidity risk policy is to maintain sufficient liquidity in order to ensure safe banking operations and a sound financial condition in normal and stressed financial environments and a stable long term liquidity profile.
-These three objectives are supported by the limit framework for each risk type.
+GBI has always maintained an above adequate level of solvency owing to its committed shareholder and risk-averse strategies.
+The Bank aims to hold a strong capital base with a high Tier 1 component.
+In terms of financial performance, the aim of the Bank is to have a return on equity that is stable in the long term and satisfies the stakeholders, including the shareholders, while maintaining the core competencies and strategic position in the key markets.
+In terms of liquidity risk, the Bank applies limits which ensure sufficient liquidity in order to ensure safe banking operations and a sound financial condition, in normal and stressed financial environments and a stable long term liquidity profile.
+Finally the Bank is strongly committed to act with high integrity and adhere to the highest ethical principles in the conduct of business.